 Analytic solutions of ODEs

-The compartmental models for PET data can be described in terms of a set of ordinary differential equations (ODEs).
+The compartmental models for PET data (assuming linear system) can be described in terms of a set of ordinary differential equations (ODEs).
 The analytic solutions of ODEs can be derived using Laplace transformation, which utilize the operation of convolution, ⊗.
 Convolution integral of the input function with a response function h(t) gives the concentration in the tissue compartment

 The response function is zero when t≤0, and sum of exponentials when t>0; the number of exponentials is the same as the number of tissue compartments.